denglert/manuals/README.md

 # manuals

-This is repository is a collection of:
+This repository is a collection of:
 - software manuals
 - template code
 - various tips and tricks